survivejs/webpack-book/manuscript/building_with_webpack/03_splitting_bundles.md

 # Splitting Bundles

-The main advantage of splitting the application into two separate bundles is that it allows us to benefit from client level caching.
-We might, for instance, make most of our changes to the small `app` bundle.
-In this case, the client would have to fetch only the `app` bundle, assuming the `vendor` bundle has already been loaded.

-Given each request comes with a slight overhead, this scheme won't load as fast initially as a single bundle.
-Caching more than makes up for that, though.
+Currently the production version of our application is a single JavaScript file.
+This isn't ideal.
+If we change the application, the client has to download vendor dependencies as well.
+It would be better to download only the changed portion.
+If the vendor dependencies change, then the client should fetch only the vendor dependencies.
+The same goes for actual application code.

+This technique is known as **bundle splitting**.
+We can push the vendor dependencies to a bundle of its own and benefit from client level caching.
+We can do this in a such way that the whole size of the application remains the same.
+Given there are more requests to perform, there's a slight overhead.
+But the benefit of caching makes up for this cost.

+To give you a simple example, instead of having *app.js* (100 kB), we could end up with *app.js* (10 kB) and *vendor.js* (90 kB).
+Now changes made to the application are cheap for the clients that have already used the application earlier.

+Caching comes with its own problems.
+One of those is cache invalidation.
+We'll discuss a potential approach related to that in the next chapter.
+But before that, let's split some bundles.

 ## Setting Up a `vendor` Bundle

 So far our project has only a single entry named as `app`.
 As you might remember, our configuration tells Webpack to traverse dependencies starting from the `app` entry directory and then to output the resulting bundle below our `build` directory using the entry name and `.js` extension.

-To improve the situation, we could define a `vendor` entry containing React.
+To improve the situation, we can define a `vendor` entry containing React.
+Webpack will treat it as a separate **entry chunk** as we will see in the build output.
 Change the code like this:

 ```javascript
 ...